chgloor/pedsim/libpedsim/documentation/97-windows.md

 2dvis.exe -n 2222
 ~~~~

-This starts a 2dvis that is listening on network port 2222 for incoming data.
+This starts a 2dvis that is listening on network port 2222 for incoming data (used by the UDPOutputWriter class of libpedsim in the examples).